State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Experiment

 \section{Experiment}

-In this section, our empirical analysis aims to verify: (A) the validity of the optimization surrogate in proposed by our theoretical analysis (B) The consistent sample efficiency of our method under various state distribution shifts.
-What's more, to outline the practical significance of our approach, we attach an impressive low-speed-to-high-speed transfer learning experiment.
+In this section, our empirical analysis aims to verify: (A) the validity of the optimization surrogate in proposed by our theoretical analysis; (B) the sample efficiency of our method in an ablation study of various target domain data size and distribution; (C) the effectiveness of off-policy transfer in a low-speed-to-high-speed transfer learning experiment.

-We base all of our experiment designs on Berkeley Autonomous Racing Car simulation environment(BARC), which is a variation of Carla gym.
-The source-domain system and target domain systems are two carla-environments with the same track shape but drastically different visual appearances.
+We base all of our experiment designs on Berkeley Autonomous Racing Car simulation environment (BARC) \citep{cao2025simple}, a racing simulator based-on CARLA.
+The source-domain system and target domain systems are custom environments with the same track geometry but drastically different visual appearances.